mhamas/apify-demo-pycon-vilnius-2025/README.md

 ```

 ### 4.6 Add monetization
-Add "await Actor.charge('speaker')" just before you push to the dataset.
+Add `await Actor.charge('speaker')` just before you push to the dataset.

 Then, head to the "Publication > Monetization" section to set up the monetization.
 You will need to first fill in your contact details for payouts.
 Feel free to put some mock data there for the sake of trying it out, you can always change it later.

 ![Monetization - add billing details](images/4h_monetization_1.png)

 When you've added your details, click "Set up monetization" and choose "Pay per event" model.
-That's the pricing model that allows you to charge via "Actor.charge" directly from the code.
+That's the pricing model that allows you to charge via `Actor.charge` directly from the code.

 ![Choosing PPE](images/4h_monetization_2.png)

-Finally, you need to set up your events you can charge for using "Actor.charge".
-Previously, we added "Actor.charge('speaker')" to the code, so let's add a single `speaker` event with some nice title and description.
+Finally, you need to set up your events so you can charge them using `Actor.charge`.
+Previously, we added `Actor.charge('speaker')` to the code, so let's add a single `speaker` event with some nice title and description.

 ![Setting up speaker event](images/4h_monetization_3.png)

 And that's it, now your code is monetized and after publishing, you will start earning money on every paying user that runs it.

 ## 5. Publishing your Actor
 Publishing an Actor is a single button click, "Publish to Store" in the "Publication" tab.
-Having said that, since the Actor has a monetization model attached, we won't publish it now, because a publicly monetized Actor can be only taken down with 14 14-day notice, as some users might be dependent on it.
+Having said that, since the Actor has a monetization model attached, we won't publish it now, because a publicly monetized Actor can be only taken down with a 14-day notice, as some users might be dependent on it.
 So let's keep it simple and skip this step.

 ![Publishing Actor](images/5_publish.png)